Top 10 Swimming Pool Sand Filter Problems You Can Fix Yourself

-If everything checks out and you don't find any pool sand filter problems and the water is still bad, you probably need to change the pool filter sand in your sand filter.
+If everything checks out and you don't find any pool sand filter problems and the water is still bad, you probably need to change the filter sand.

 Measure the freeboard.
 This is the measurement from the top of the sand to the top of the filter.
 Your owner's manual should have this information.

 You'll probably need to remove all of the pool filter media and replace the lateral.
-The actual replacing of the lateral is like screwing in a light bulb, about 10 seconds.
+The actual replacing of the lateral is like screwing in a light bulb, it takes about 10 seconds.

 You might also check the air relief tube.
 This can be done without removing much, if any, pool filter sand.

-When you have shorter back-washing cycles, oily or greasy sand could be the problem.
-This is one of the reasons we require people at the YMCA to take hot soapy showers before entering the pool.
+When you have shorter backwashing cycles, oily or greasy sand could be the problem.
+This is one of the reasons we required people at the YMCA to take hot soapy showers before entering the pool.

-Pool sand filters can basically become like sandy lard which causes "channeling" down the side of the sand pool filter.
-This is when the water doesn't get pressed through the pool filter media, it forms an actual channel down the side of the filter and is returned to the swimming pool as dirty water.
+Pool sand filters can basically become like sandy lard which causes "channeling" down the side of the sand filter.
+This is when the water doesn't get pressed through the pool filter media.
+It forms an actual channel down the side of the filter.
+The water is returned to the swimming pool as dirty water.

 Most of the time a good 2-3 minute back-washing will do the trick.
 Normally the water will run clear or a sight-glass will help you see when the water turns clear.

-Using the best pool tips and proper pool water maintenance is vital to the health and well being of your pool.
-Be sure you have the swimming pool chlorine, pH, alkalinity, calcium hardness, and cyanuric acid level adjusted.
+Proper pool water maintenance is vital to the health and well being of your pool.
+Be sure you have the pool chlorine, pH, alkalinity, calcium hardness, and cyanuric acid level adjusted.

 Too big or too small pool filter will cause bad filtration and the sand filter may clog up.
 Most manufacturers recommend No. 20 grade silica pool filter media.
 Check with your owner's manual for the correct size of pool filter sand.